miguelzpresa/BearBase-DBMS/README.md

 - Jorge Jacuinde Mayes
 - Miguel Angel Zamorano Presa
 ## Features 🌟
-- Open and read PDF files on your computer 📂
+- Open and read tables of the database  on your computer 📂
-- Quickly  change language reader voice  🔍
+- Changes are updated in Tables of the other   DBMS nodes system  🔍
 - Navigate & manipulate voice records with a  simple user interface 🚀
-- Quickly search for specific text within a PDF file 🔎
+- Quickly search for specific INFO  🔎